swiftlang/swift-evolution/proposals/xxxx-debug-description-macro.md

 @_DebugDescriptionProperty is not intended for direct use by users.
 This macro is scoped to the inspect a single description property, not the entire type.
 This approach of splitting the work allows the compiler to avoid unnecessary work.

-The support for `_debugDescription` in addition to `debugDescription` and description is to support two different use cases.
-First, in some cases, the existing `debugDescription`/description cannot be changed (doing so would be a breaking change).
+The support for `_debugDescription` in addition to `debugDescription` and `description` is to support two different use cases.

+First, in some cases, the existing `debugDescription`/`description` cannot be changed (where doing so would be a breaking change to either `String(reflecting:)` or `String(describing:)`).
 In these circumstances, developers can use `_debugDescription` instead.

 Second, there may be cases where a developer wishes to define an LLDB Summary String directly.
-Since `_debugDescription` is not coupled to existing protocols, developers can choose to include LLDB Summary String syntax directly in their implementation of `_debugDescription`.
+Since `_debugDescription` is not coupled to existing API, developers can choose to include LLDB Summary String syntax directly in their implementation of `_debugDescription`.
+Note that the macro does not process LLDB Summary String syntax.
+Any explicit use of LLDB Summary String syntax is opaque to the macro.
+Just like any other string literal contents, it's passed through to LLDB.

 Using both `debugDescription` and `_debugDescription` is an intended use case.
 The design of this macro allows developers to have both an LLDB compatible  `_debugDescription`, and a more complex `debugDescription`.
 This allows the debugger to show summary, while providing enabling a more detailed or dynamic `debugDescription`.